-The original article was published on https://livingat300main.ca/winnipeg-as-little-chicago/
+The original article was written for and published on Living300Main

 When Winnipeg finally introduced itself to me, it was not the first time I had been to the city.
 The very first time I had been to Winnipeg was on a cold December afternoon when my family moved from Russia to Canada.
 Our friends met us at the airport, and we drove straight from the airport to a small city just south of Winnipeg.
 Winnipeg and I didn’t get a chance to get to know each other yet.